so-907/Anatomically-Constrained-LDMs-for-Rare-Case-Augmentation/README.md

 *The counterfactual, qualitatively: same tooth, five commanded severities from 0.10 to 0.85.
 The mask changes drastically; the generated tooth mostly does not.*

 [![Twenty-four patches sorted by within-tooth commanded-vs-realized correlation, from -0.75 to +0.04 — almost none reach a positive, let alone strong, correlation](figs/a5_failures.png)](figs/a5_failures.png)
 *Per-tooth counterfactual correlation, sorted.
-Most teeth show a flat or *negative* response to the commanded severity — the visual form of "no model obeys".*
+Most teeth show a flat or *negative* response to the commanded severity.*

 **No model obeys.** The best slope in the entire table is 0.380 — 62% of the command ignored.
 The constraint changes the *shape* of the failure rather than removing it: the constrained pixel model is